Redoña Residence

-The Redoña Residence was a historic house along Tomas Mapua Street in Tacloban, Philippines.
+The Redoña Residence was a historic house along T. Claudio Street in Tacloban, Philippines.

 History

 The Redoña Residence served a role in World War II, when it became the temporary residence of President Sergio Osmeña when the Allied forces came to return to Leyte in 1944 to end the Japanese occupation of the Philippines.
-Osmena stayed in Tacloban from October 23, 1944 to February 27, 1945.
+Osmena stayed in Tacloban from October 23, 1944, to February 27, 1945.
 The site has developed a reputation as a tourist site with ties to the 1944 Leyte Landing after the war.

 In 1959, President Carlos P. Garcia and First Lady Leonila Garcia unveiled a historical marker by the Philippine Historical Committee (now the National Historical Commission of the Philippines) at the site.

 Over the years, the wooden building would gradually deteriorate.
 The structure would suffer considerable damage during the onslaught of Typhoon Haiyan (Yolanda) in 2013.
 In March 2018, the structure was regretfully demolished by its owners.